 2. What criminal convictions trigger Board discipline?

-- is convicted of a crime and
+- they are convicted of a crime and

 - the conviction is “substantially related” to the qualifications, functions, or duties of social work.6